 - After the investigation is concluded, the investigator will review and evaluate all the information gathered and shall prepare an investigative Report.
 The Report shall include a summary of the complaint, a description of the investigation including the information compiled, and a recommendation regarding whether a violation of University policies prohibiting discrimination, harassment or retaliation occurred.

-- The Report shall be forwarded to Equal Opportunity Programs who shall send the Report to the Complainant and to the Respondent by certified mail within 10 calendar days from their receipt of the Report.
+- The Report shall be forwarded to the Equal Opportunity Office who shall send the Report to the Complainant and to the Respondent by certified mail within 10 calendar days from their receipt of the Report.

-- If desired, the Complainant and/or the Respondent may submit written comments related to the Report to Equal Opportunity Programs.
-The comments must be submitted to Equal Opportunity Programs within 14 calendar days from the date the Report was mailed.
-Equal Opportunity Programs shall forward copies of the Report and any comments to the appropriate Dean, Director or Vice President.
+- If desired, the Complainant and/or the Respondent may submit written comments related to the Report tothe Equal Opportunity Office.
+The comments must be submitted to the Equal Opportunity Office within 14 calendar days from the date the Report was mailed.
+The Equal Opportunity Office shall forward copies of the Report and any comments to the appropriate Dean, Director or Vice President.

 - The Complainant and/or the Respondent may appeal the Report and Final Determination by filing a letter of appeal within 21 calendar days of the date of the Final Determination.

-- The appeal must be filed with Equal Opportunity Programs.
+- The appeal must be filed with the Equal Opportunity Office.
 The following individuals will make determinations on appeals or designate others to do so:

 - The Provost if the Respondent is a faculty member,

 - The Vice President supervising the Respondent if the Respondent is a staff member, or

 - The Vice President for Academic Engagement and Student Affairs if the Respondent is a student.